[Some slight elaborations here and there. 1/6/2020.]

 To the extent permitted by law, agency policy with respect to the disposition of any invention made in the performance of a federally-funded research and development contract, grant or cooperative agreement award shall be the same or substantially the same as applied to small business firms and nonprofit organizations under Chapter 38 of Title 35 of the United States Code.

 But there are big differences between Bayh-Dole and Reagan’s Memorandum.
-Whereas Bayh-Dole expressly preempts various specialty laws dealing with the ownership of federally supported inventions, Reagan’s Memorandum is limited to treatment of contractors “to the extent permitted by law”–that is, to the extent permitted by those specialty laws that Bayh-Dole otherwise preempts for small businesses and nonprofits.
+Whereas Bayh-Dole expressly preempts various specialty laws (“Acts”) dealing with the ownership of federally supported inventions, Reagan’s Memorandum is limited to treatment of contractors “to the extent permitted by law”–that is, to the extent permitted by those specialty laws that Bayh-Dole otherwise preempts for small businesses and nonprofits.
 While Bayh-Dole preempts most specialty laws, those same specialty laws preempt Reagan’s Memorandum.

-Furthermore, despite Reagan’s executive order, Bayh-Dole says nothing about promoting commercialization or transferring inventions to “the marketplace”–that’s something specific to the executive order.
+Bayh-Dole and Reagan also differ on their statements of policy and objective.
+They are not identical.
+This makes for conflation, non-compliance, and overreach.
+For instance, Bayh-Dole says nothing about promoting commercialization or transferring inventions to “the marketplace”–that’s something specific to the executive order.
 Even the preliminary statement of the executive order mentions only “the development of new products and processes”–obliquely commercialization, though neither products nor processes have to be commercial in nature.
 A look at 35 USC 200, Bayh-Dole’s statement of policy and objective, shows that the primary objective is to promote the utilization of inventions arising from federally supported research or development.
 The threshold for march-in compulsory licensing is practical application–use of inventions with benefits available to the public on reasonable terms, not commercialization.
 There is in Bayh-Dole no mandate for “commercialization” and no provision for dealing with contractors that fail to commercialize.
 True, there is a reference to commercialization in 35 USC 200, but it pertains to the promoting American industry and labor in the commercialization and public availability of inventions–if there is commercialization or public availability, then either should involve American manufacturing.
 (This requirement finds its expression in the unbearably weak provision of Bayh-Dole (35 USC 204) that only in cases of exclusive licenses to use or sell in the United States, the exclusive licensees must agree to source their product substantially from American manufacturers unless a federal agency waives the requirement.)

 But Reagan’s executive order mandates the promotion of “commercialization” by means of contractor ownership of, um, patents (not inventions):